andrzejmizera/MEcGANs/README.md

 # Results

-The complete sets of result presented in the manuscript are provided <a href="">here</a>.
+The complete sets of result presented in the manuscript are made available <a href="">here</a>.